amoeba-rb/amoeba/README.md

 #### Stacking

-You may apply multiple preproccessing directives to a single model at once.
+You may apply multiple preprocessing directives to a single model at once.

 ```ruby
 class Post < ActiveRecord::Base